CadQuery/cadquery/doc/extending.rst

 You can get the best of both worlds by wrapping your freecad script into a CadQuery plugin.

-A CadQuery plugin is simply a function that is attached to the CadQuery :py:meth:`cadquery.CQ.CQ` or :py:meth:`cadquery.CQ.Workplane` class.
+A CadQuery plugin is simply a function that is attached to the CadQuery :py:meth:`cadquery.CQ` or :py:meth:`cadquery.Workplane` class.
 When connected, your plugin can be used in the chain just like the built-in functions.

 There are a few key concepts important to understand when building a plugin